randyh2/Mytest/README.md

 Fizz
 ```

-Challenge #2: Palindrome and Reverse Lexical Sort
+Trial #2: The Sphinx
 -------------------------------------------------
-This challenge is a combination of two different challenges.
-Here we want to
-test your understanding of strings and their representation in different
-languages.
-We would like you to complete this challenge in 2 different languages.
-You may choose to implement the challenge in one of the following interpreted,
-dynamically typed languages:
+For this trial, you will need to get past The Sphinx using string manipulation.
+In order to beat the sphinx you must understand palindromes, as that is only what she truly speaks.
+Your creation will need to be able to tell what are truly her words or not by returning if a string is a palindrome.
+Then, whether palindrome or not, you must quickly send the string back to her in reverse lexicographical order to confuse her enough to best her at her own deadly game.

+In order to thoroughly confound the Sphinx you must build your creation in two different languages.

+One interpreted, dynamically typed:

 * [Perl](http://www.perl.org)
 * [Python](https://www.python.org)

-Then you may choose to implement it in one of the following compiled,
-statically typed languages:
+And one compiled, statically typed:

 * [Rust](http://www.rust-lang.org)
 * [OCaml] (https://ocaml.org/)

-Extra credit if you also implement in one or more of the following:
+To impress the council, and speed your induction, utilize one or more of the following:

 * [Swift] (http://www.apple.com/swift/)
 * [Erlang] (http://learnyousomeerlang.com/content)
 * [LOLCODE] (http://lolcode.org/)
 * [Shakespeare] (http://shakespearelang.sourceforge.net/)

+### Mission Breakdown
-For this challenge you will take in a text file that is given to you as a
+You will take in a text file that is given to you as a
 [command line argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments).
 That text file will be composed of several lines of
 strings.
 You must take each line and determine if that line is a palindrome,
 if it is, then you will print `YES`, else you will print `NO`.
 Then you will